amitrahman1026/react-onboarding/README.md

 1. Clone the project repository:

-git clone <repository-url>
+`git clone git@github.com:amitrahman1026/react-onboarding.git`

 2. Install the project dependencies by navigating to the project directory and running the following command:

-cd <project-directory>
+`cd multi-step-data-collection`
-npm install
+`npm install`

 3. Start the development server:

-npm run dev
+`npm run dev`

 This command will start the development server using Vite, which provides hot module replacement and fast refresh for an optimized development experience.

-4. Open your browser and visit http://localhost:3000 to view the registration form.
+4. Open your browser and visit http://localhost:5173 to view the registration form.

 ## Customizing and Extending